St George Wharf Tower

 St George Wharf Tower, also known as the Vauxhall Tower, is a residential skyscraper in Vauxhall, London, and part of the St George Wharf development.
-At 181 m tall with 50 storeys, it is the eighteenth-tallest building in London and the tallest residential building in the United Kingdom.
+At 181 m tall with 50 storeys, it is the 20th-tallest building in London and was the tallest residential building in the United Kingdom on its completion.

 Whilst under construction, in 2013 a helicopter collided with a crane on the building and crashed to the ground, causing two deaths.

 Design features

 The tower's floor-plan design is based on the shape of a Catherine wheel and is typically divided into five apartments per floor with separating walls radiating out from the central core.

 Sky gardens provide residents with a semi-external space stepped forward from the pure circular plan, creating steps in the façade that accentuate the building's height and provide variety and interest in the detailing of the otherwise minimal cladding.

 The building is divided into three distinct parts—a base that houses the communal facilities of the building including a lobby, business lounge, gym, spa and swimming pool; a middle section containing most of the apartments; and an upper section where the façade reduces in diameter to provide 360-degree terraces and a wind turbine that tops the structure.

-The wind turbine, manufactured by British green-technology company Matilda's Planet, powers the tower's common lighting, whilst creating virtually no noise or vibration.
-At the base of the tower, water is drawn from the London Aquifer and heat pump technology is used to remove warmth from the water in the winter to heat the apartments.
+The wind turbine, developed by Anthony Mewburn-Crook in collaboration with British green-technology company Matilda's Planet, powers the tower's common lighting, whilst creating virtually no noise or vibration.
+At the base of the tower, water is drawn from the London Aquifer and heat pump technology is used to extract warmth from the water in the winter to heat the apartments.
 In comparison to similar buildings, the tower requires one third of the energy, and produces between one half and two thirds of typical carbon dioxide emissions.
 It is triple-glazed to minimise heat loss in winter and heat gain in summer, with low-e glazing and ventilated blinds between the glazing to further reduce heat gain from direct sunlight.

 Special stairs for the luxury lower penthouse apartments are supplied.
 These apartments and stairs are a mirror of each other.
 In one of these apartments there is a 360-degree view across London.
 The highest swimming pool in the city is located in this apartment.